Midwife in the Tire Swing

 Pink and blue.
 Their colors.
 We are being replaced, thinks Cat.

 Cat’s little kitchen was dingy and lightless and, from before Oceana Carter Hobart and her new husband, painted an arsenical green.
 Cat was a new bride, as her mother-in-law had been, and was having the house re-done, for such is the nature of things.
-The Trevisanos, an Italian family handy at whatever they turned their hands to, were contacted.
+The Trevisanos, a family handy at whatever they turned their hands to, were contacted.
 One evening after supper Cat made a shelf for behind the kitchen range—cut the wood, covered it with asbestos, then with oilcloth.
 Another day she put other shelves up around the stove, put the pot cover rack down lower, changed the places for stacking pots, pans, spatulas and whisks and removed a lot of nails from where they had hung.

 Mr. Trevisano and his boy came on schedule to paint the little kitchen, to cover up the green.
 Mr. Trevisano nodded an approval at Cat’s carpentry.